Can Edibles Go Bad

 Avoid Handling the Edibles Too Much

 Try to handle your edibles as little as possible or wear gloves when doing so.
-Even if we wash our hands constantly, they can carry bacteria that are invisible to the eye and that, when handling food and putting it back in the container, could proliferate and contaminate the rest of the food.
+Even if we wash our hands constantly, they can carry bacteria that are invisible to the eye.
+So, when handling food, it could proliferate and contaminate the rest of the food.
 So, to prevent shortening the shelf life of your edibles, avoid handling them unnecessarily.

-Now that we’ve visited the best tips and everything you’ve got to know about edibles, let’s look at some of our favorites.
+Now that we’ve highlighted the best tips and everything you’ve got to know about edibles, let’s look at some of our favorites.
 First, let’s go with our favorite non-psychoactive gummies derived from hemp.

 Cannabis Edibles: FAQ

 It all depends on how old they are.
-THC, CBD, and all other cannabinoids break down and still slowly lose potency over time.
-Some experts believe that cannabinoids like CBD might kill bacteria, but they definitely won’t make edibles don’t go stale eventually.
+THC, CBD, and all other cannabinoids break down and slowly lose potency over time.
+Some experts believe that cannabinoids like CBD might kill bacteria, but they definitely go stale eventually.